-As of March 31, 2023, we had 62,911,417 Common Shares issued and outstanding.
-Subsequent to the period ended March 31, 2023, an additional 17,116,987 had been converted from cashless warrants into Common Shares.
-Total 17,015,084 Common Shares underlying outstanding warrants that have been registered with the SEC for resale are unrestricted and freely tradeable.
-We also have other outstanding unexercised agents' options to purchase 931,507 Common Shares as of May 24, 2023 that expire between June 30, 2024 and March 8, 2027.
+As of March 31, 2025, we had 3.016,519 Common Shares issued (5,097,185 as of the date of this MD&A) and 622 Class "C" preferred shares outstanding (215 Class "C" preferred shares at the date of this MD&A...
+As of March 31, 2025, up to an additional 261 Common Shares underlying outstanding warrants that have been registered with the SEC for resale are unrestricted and freely tradeable (261 as of the date of this MD&A).
+As of the date of this MD&A 56 prefunded warrants remain to be exercised at \$12.60.
+We also have 24 restricted share units outstanding at March 31, 2025.
 If the holder of our free trading shares wanted to sell these shares, there might not be enough purchasers to maintain the market price of our Common Shares on the date of such sales.
 Any such sales, or the fear of such sales, could substantially decrease the market price of our Common Shares and the value of your investment.